google.com, pub-8944664346231196, DIRECT, f08c47fec0942fa0 pinterest-site-verification=4773ee5ec369a31120526988bc2d6d1b

 The Acceptance Stage

-Disclaimer: This guide was written by someone who once spent three hours analyzing why their friend ended a message with a period instead of an exclamation point.
+Note: This guide was written by someone who once lost sleep over a friend ending a sentence with a period instead of an exclamation mark.

 Comments